lethak/planetside2.twitter-beta-key-catcher/README.md

  Exemple of use:
 ================

-	# create a file called 'soe.php' with:
+Create a file called 'soe.php' with:

 	// (dont forget to include Phirehose and Soe_Pskeystream before this line)
 	$Stream = new Soe_Pskeystream('USSERNAME', 'PASSWORD', LethaK_Twitter_Phirehose::METHOD_FILTER);